Knowledge economy

-The knowledge economy, or knowledge-based economy, is an economic system in which the production of goods and services is based principally on knowledge-intensive activities that contribute to advancement in technical and scientific innovation.
-The key element of value is the greater dependence on human capital and intellectual property as the source of innovative ideas, information, and practices.
-Organisations are required to capitalise on this "knowledge" in their production to stimulate and deepen the business development process.
-There is less reliance on physical input and natural resources.
-A knowledge-based economy relies on the crucial role of intangible assets within the organisations' settings in facilitating modern economic growth.
+The knowledge economy, or knowledge-based economy, is an economic system in which the production of goods and services is primarily driven by knowledge-intensive activities that contribute to the advancement of technical and scientific innovation.
+The key element of value in this paradigm lies in the increased reliance on human capital and intellectual property as primary sources of innovative ideas, information, and practices.
+Organizations are called upon to leverage this "knowledge" in their production processes to stimulate and consolidate their business development.
+This approach is characterized by reduced dependence on physical inputs and natural resources.
+A knowledge-based economy is founded on the crucial role of intangible assets within organisations as an enabler of modern economic growth.

 Overview

 Description

-A knowledge economy features a highly skilled workforce within the microeconomic and macroeconomic environment; institutions and industries create jobs that demand specialized skills to meet the needs of the global market.
+A knowledge economy features a highly skilled workforce within both microeconomic and macroeconomic environment.
+Institutions and industries create employment opportunities that necessitate highly specialized skills to satisfy the demands of the global market.
 Knowledge is viewed as an additional input to labour, and capital.
-In principle, one's primary individual capital is knowledge together with the ability to perform to create economic value.
+In principle, an individual's primary capital is constituted by knowledge, together with the ability to perform and to generate economic value.

 In a knowledge economy, highly skilled jobs require excellent technical skills and relational skills such as problem-solving, the flexibility to interface with multiple discipline areas as well as the ability to adapt to changes as opposed to moving or crafting physical objects in conventional manufacturing-based economies.
 A knowledge economy stands in contrast to an agrarian economy, in which the primary economic activity is subsistence farming for which the main requirement is manual labour or an industrialized economy that features mass production in which most of the workers are relatively unskilled.

 A knowledge economy emphasizes the importance of skills in a service economy, the third phase of economic development also called a post-industrial economy.
 It is related to an information economy, which emphasizes the importance of information as non-physical capital, and a digital economy, which emphasizes the degree to which information technology facilitates trade.
 For companies, intellectual property such as trade secrets, copyrighted material, and patented processes become more valuable in a knowledge economy than in earlier eras.

 The global economy's transition to a knowledge economy is also referred to as the Information Age, bringing about an information society.

-The term knowledge economy was made famous by Peter Drucker as the title of Chapter 12 in his book The Age of Discontinuity (1969), which Drucker attributed to economist Fritz Machlup, originating in the idea of scientific management developed by Frederick Winslow Taylor.
+The term knowledge economy was made famous by Peter Drucker as the title of Chapter 12 in his book The Age of Discontinuity (1969), which Drucker attributed to economist Fritz Machlup in 1962, originating in the idea of scientific management developed by Frederick Winslow Taylor.